 SSHRC Postdoctoral Fellowships

-provide support and a research allowance for individuals undertaking full-time research following the successful completion of their doctoral studies.
+provide support for individuals undertaking full-time research following the successful completion of their doctoral studies.

 Banting Postdoctoral Fellowships

 provide support to Canadian and international researchers who have recently completed a PhD-equivalent or health professional degree.